(888) 340-0089

 Once your formation is approved, your nonprofit is officially recognized by the state and ready to pursue a federal tax exemption.

-Step 7: Apply for an EIN and 501(c)(3) Tax-Exempt Status
+Step 7: Apply for 501(c)(3) Tax-Exempt Status

 Approval allows your organization to: